syncfusion/blazor-docs/src/navigations/toolbar/responsive-mode.md

----
-title: "Toolbar Responsive"
-component: "Toolbar"
-description: "Toolbar has responsive support to adapt toolbar component’s width based on the devices like mobile and tablet."
----

 # Responsive Mode

 This section explains the supported display modes of the Toolbar when the content exceeds the viewing area.
 Possible modes are: